 - Existing Accounts

 Click on the SQL Server tile to open the datasource settings screen.
 Leave this page open as it is used in Step 4.

 Step 2 - Download and Install BrightGauge Agent

 You’ll need to download and configure the BrightGauge Agent so that we can communicate with the SQL Server.
-The link to download the BrightGauge Agent is on this screen (Item "A" above).
-Documentation to help setup configure the BrightGauge Agent can be found here.
+The link to download the BrightGauge Agent is on this screen.
+Documentation to help configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your MS-SQL database.
-If you have issues, there are some known issues here or email email@example.com.
-If you want to limit the firewall exception to inquiries from our IP addresses, you can see them above item "B" in the image above (blurred out here, login to see the addresses).
+If you have issues, review the known issues or contact Support by selecting Help > Open a Ticket from the top menu bar.

-Once the agent is up and running, you’ll now need to create a local SQL user within the database.
+After the agent is up and running, you’ll now need to create a local SQL user within the database.
 Here’s a guide on how to do that.
 Make sure to enable the user to log into the database.
-You’ll need to put the database name into #5 in the screenshot above.
+You’ll need to put the database name into the Database Name field.

 Step 4 - Configure the Datasource Settings